 NPSA have produced a number of guidance documents to assist organisations through the phases below.
-They focus on building relationships and key outputs in place as soon as an incident occurs and highlight the immediate actions an organisation’s command and control may take during an attack with the primary objective to save lives.
+They focus on building relationships with internal staff, internal departments and neighbours so key outputs are in place as soon as an incident occurs and highlight the immediate actions an organisation’s command and control may take during an attack with the primary objective to save lives.

 In order to save lives, minimise harm and lessen the overall consequences of a terrorist attack on or in the near vicinity of your premises, it is vital to be prepared.
 There are several important but distinct phases to consider:

 - Incident response (IR) deals with the immediate impact of an incident.
 It is a relatively short term phase that focuses on escalation and activation, ensuring people and the environment are supported and made safe wherever possible.

 - Incident Management (IM) refers to how the organisation will manage the consequences of the business interruption at the scene through command, control, coordination and communication.
 (IM covers who is in charge, how to keep stakeholders informed, escalation processes, coordination of resources, etc.)

 |Responding to Terrorist Incidents – Developing Effective Command and Control||is a guide that provides information on how to prepare those working in an SCR for dealing with a terrorist incident.
 It is focussed on the period where an attack has been discovered and the immediate aftermath of the attack (i.e. Incident Response and Incident Management).|